peter hanson's field guide to interesting film

 Beatty, Ned.
 Actor, b.
 1937.
 One of the essential character actors of American ’70s cinema, stocky Kentuckian Beatty made his unforgettable debut as a whimpering rape victim in “Deliverance” (1972).
 Roles of seemingly every ilk followed, with Beatty transforming into an icy corporate monster for “Network” (1976), incarnating a loveably incompetent thug for “Superman” (1978), and portraying a dangerously patriotic dad for “1941” (1979).
 Pick a coloration somewhere between these extremes, and Beatty probably imbued it in some Me Decade flick now fallen into obscurity.
 His movies got notably smaller in the ’80s, but the wonderfully reliable performer rose back to the fore with 1992’s “Hear My Song,” a minor arthouse hit in which he played an Irish crooner.
 Beatty’s resurgence comprised better movie parts and then a 1993-1995 run on the acclaimed crime series “Homicide: Life on the Street.”
 Since leaving the show, Beatty has brought his unaffected style to an eclectic slate of projects, notably the soft-spoken gem “Spring Forward” (1999).

 Beatty, Warren.
 Perfectionist, b.
 1937.
 Of the many frustrations that arise from being a fan of Beatty’s work, none sticks in the craw worse than this: Since the late ’70s, his output has dwindled to about three movies per decade.
 Considering that the slowdown coincided with his growth from an unpredictable leading man into an even more unpredictable director, the glacial pace is especially maddening.
 The Virginia native stormed onto the Hollywood scene in the late ’50s, quickly achieving leading-man status with “Splendor in the Grass” (1961) and earning notoriety for seducing a number of the world’s most beautiful women.
 In a remarkably short span of time, Beatty carved a niche portraying tortured souls, almost entirely dodging the vapid leading roles forced upon his contemporaries.
 Determined to derail any preconceptions stemming from his glorious looks, Beatty took control of his career by producing 1967’s “Bonnie and Clyde.”
 In addition to assembling an exquisite cast, Beatty oversaw the refinement of a near-perfect screenplay and contributed a vividly twitchy leading performance.
 Though only thirty, Beatty was well on his way to becoming a pop auteur of unusually sophisticated taste.
 A mercurial stretch followed wherein Beatty juggled popcorn flicks and tonier artistic endeavors: “$” (1971) and “Heaven Can Wait” (1978) were pure entertainment, while “The Parallax View” (1974) and “Shampoo” (1975) were rife with topical anger.
 By the end of the ’70s, Beatty had become as infamous for his indecisiveness as for his romantic conquests, so it was remarkable that he ever finished “Reds” (1981), his solo directorial debut.
 Expansive and challenging, the biopic of American communist John Reed was a ballsy statement at the dawn of the Reagan era.
 Then came the first long drought of his career, with Beatty surfacing only once more during the ’80s, in the legendary flop “Ishtar” (1987).
 By the time he reappeared with the comic-strip adaptation “Dick Tracy” (1990), the public seemed to have gotten over Beatty.
 He nudged the picture to nominal blockbuster status by dint of oppressive marketing and the participation of pop siren Madonna, but Beatty seemed weirdly incidental to the movie’s success; his performance as the title character was so slight that Al Pacino’s uncredited bad-guy turn stole the show.
 The fiery Beatty of old returned for the astonishing mob story “Bugsy” (1991), and again for the bizarre satire “Bulworth” (1998), in which he raps about social inequities in modern America.
 But then, inevitably, came another drought, during which the reformed lothario focused on family life with spouse Annette Bening, popping up briefly for a political dust-up with California Gov. Arnold Schwarzenegger.
-Given his erratic history, it’s anybody’s guess which Beatty will appear when he returns to write the next chapter of his confounding career.
+His most recent return from the cinematic wilderness, "Rules Don't Apply" (2016), was deeply underwhelming, so hopes that Beatty will add further glory to his legacy have faded.

 "Before Sunrise" (1995) and "Before Sunset" (2004) and "Before Midnight" (2013).
 When American slacker Jesse (Ethan Hawke) first spotted pretty young Frenchwoman Céline (Julie Delpy) on a train in 1995, who knew they were about to embark an epic romance with a uniquely modern arc?
 Richard Linklater's "Before Sunrise" audaciously tracked the young would-be lovers through a romantic 24 hours in Vienna, during which they talked about art and language and their dreams for the future.
 It was a daring experiment that worked because the gifted actors contributed their distinct personalities, Hawke the overeducated Gen Xer and Delpy the idealistic European.
 The movie ended with delicious ambiguity, so the idea of a sequel seemed impudent.
 Surprise, surprise.
 "Before Sunset" was a reunion and a continuation, more the next chapter in a novel than an arbitrary addendum.
 The second picture put Jesse and Céline together after a long separation, their sensibilities deepened by a taste of adult experience but their fascination with each other undiminished.
 Presenting the story in real time added intensity, and the actors seemed even more invested the second time around.
 Amazingly, the allure and integrity of this special series remained intact when the collaborators reunited for a third installment, raising the tantalyzing possibility that the key players will track their beguiling characters through middle age and beyond.
 Taken together, these movies comprise a world-class love story for the black-turtleneck crowd, examining the unique issues of perpetually immature individuals forced by circumstances and time to embrace the realities and rhythms of adulthood.